facebookresearch/fairseq/examples/constrained_decoding/README.md

     [snip]
     S-0     Die masch@@ in@@ elle Über@@ setzung ist schwer zu kontrollieren .
-    W-0     1.844   seconds
+    W-0     0.557   seconds
     C-0     hard
     C-0     influence
+    N-2     machine trans@@ lation
+    N-2     Mach@@ ine
-    H-0     -1.5333266258239746     Mach@@ ine trans@@ lation is hard to influence .
+    H-0     -2.493067741394043     Autom@@ ated trans@@ lation is hard to influence .
-    D-0     -1.5333266258239746     Machine translation is hard to influence .
+    D-0     -2.493067741394043     Automated translation is hard to influence .
-    P-0     -0.5434 -0.1423 -0.1930 -0.1415 -0.2346 -1.8031 -0.1701 -11.7727 -0.1815 -0.1511
+    P-0     -7.8405 -1.0677 -0.1665 -0.1012 -0.2115 -2.0731 -0.1585 -12.9759 -0.1859 -0.1499

 By default, constraints are generated in the order supplied, with any number (zero or more) of tokens generated between constraints.
 If you wish for the decoder to order the constraints, then use `--constraints unordered`.
 Note that you may want to use a larger beam.

+The negative constraints are always generated in the unorder supplied.

 ## Implementation details

 The heart of the implementation is in `fairseq/search.py`, which adds a `LexicallyConstrainedBeamSearch` instance.
-This instance of beam search tracks the progress of each hypothesis in the beam through the set of constraints provided for each input sentence.
+This instance of beam search tracks the progress of each hypothesis in the beam through the set of [positive] constraints provided for each input sentence.
 It does this using one of two classes, both found in `fairseq/token_generation_contstraints.py`:

-* OrderedConstraintState: assumes the `C` input constraints will be generated in the provided order
+* OrderedConstraintState: assumes the C input constraints will be generated in the provided order
-* UnorderedConstraintState: tries to apply `C` (phrasal) constraints in all `C!` orders
+* UnorderedConstraintState: tries to apply C (phrasal) constraints in all C! orders

+Negative lexically constrained decoding is implemented in the same way as mentioned above, but only use `UnorderedConstraintState` to track the progress.

 ## Differences from Sockeye